 I am excited to continue studying reward circuits as a neurobiology PhD student in the Tadross lab.
 I am using DART to antagonize and potentiate specific postsynaptic receptors on midbrain dopamine neurons in vivo.
 These manipulations will allow us to investigate how glutamatergic and GABAergic innervation modulates the phasic burst and pause dynamics of dopamine neurons, and how this influences reinforcement learning and extinction.

-When not in lab, I enjoy riding horses and going to the beach.
+When not in lab, I enjoy cuddling my dog, reading, and going to the beach.

 B.Sc. in Neuroscience, minor in Computer Science, McGill University 2017